syncfusion-content/fileformat-docs/FileFormat/DocIO/Getting Started.md

 {% highlight vbnet %}
 [VB]

-'Create an instance of WordDocument Instance (Empty Word Document)
+'Creates an instance of WordDocument Instance (Empty Word Document)

 Dim document As New WordDocument()

-'Add a new section into the Word document
+'Adds a new section into the Word document

 Dim section As IWSection = document.AddSection()

-'Specify the page margins
+'Specifies the page margins

 section.PageSetup.Margins.All = 50.0F